MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/weekofyearfunction.md

 ---
 # weekofyear()

-Retunrs the integer number represents the week number.
+Returns the integer number represents the week number.

 Aligned with ISO 8601 standards, where first day of the week is Sunday.